Frequently asked questions (FAQs) about Urgent Care Services in NSW.

 Detailed information about the privacy laws and policies that apply to NSW Health, and to health services delivered by NSW Health, can be found on the NSW Health website.

-Why should people use an Urgent Care Service instead of an emergency department for urgent health issues that are not life-threatening?
+Why should people call Healthdirect before attending an emergency department for urgent health issues that are not life-threatening?

-By accessing an Urgent Care Service instead of an emergency department for urgent health issues that are not life-threatening, people get the treatment they need and avoid waiting in a busy emergency department.
+By calling Healthdirect instead of directly attending an emergency department for urgent health issues that are not life-threatening, people can get the care they need and avoid waiting in a busy emergency department.
 This takes pressure off emergency departments, allowing them to focus on the most critically ill or injured patients.

 What happens if a person gets sicker when they are using an Urgent Care Service?